AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportBuildingRelationships.md

 ## Meet Students Where They Are

-You will be interacting with students at the end of their workday or after dropping their kids off; sometime after a bad or long day, others in depressed days.
+You will be interacting with students at the end of their workday or after dropping their kids off; sometimes after a bad or depressing day.
 Each student will come to you with their own emotional whirlwinds and agendas.
 The Campus Director shows up wherever and whenever the student is with a smile and a high five.
 Greet the student every time you see them, respond to their messages and emails with an understanding in your heart that they are struggling through something and you are there to listen and guide.

 ## Encourage Your Students to Improve